Guy Dailey: Public office

 He held various local offices, including chairman of his town, before being elected in 1876 to the Assembly as a member of the Reform Party (a short-lived coalition of Democrats, reform and Liberal Republicans, and Grangers formed in 1873, which secured the election of a governor and a number of state legislators), with 1,860 votes to 1,744 for the Republican G. M. Street.
 (The incumbent, fellow Reformer Philo Boyden, was not a candidate for re-election.)
 Dailey was assigned to the standing committee on privileges and elections.

 He was not a candidate for re-election in 1877, and was succeeded by the Republican James Hill.
 (The Reform Party was breaking down, and there was no Reform candidate on the ballot.)
 In 1879, he tried to unseat Hill for his old seat, running as a Democrat (as the Reform Party had completely disintegrated by then), but Hill polled 1,695 votes to Dailey's 1,595.

 After the legislature

 He continued to farm, and died (described as "one of the well-known popular pioneer farmers of Hudson prairie") at his home on January 2, 1899, after an illness of several weeks.
-He and Mary Cook Dailey (1819 - 1905) are buried in the Willow River Cemetery in Hudson.